 Due to this Merredin Energy Pty Ltd (MEPL) has developed an 82MW open cycle gas turbine power station in Merredin, Western Australia.
 It comprises two efficient and low emmissions GE Frame 6B gas turbine generators, with associated plant, and operates as a peaking station.
 The plant runs on average for around 100 hours per year, mainly during periods of extremely hot weather in the Perth metropolitan area.

-The station is expected to have an operating life of approximately 25 years.
+The power station is expected to have an operating life of approximately 25 years.

-The project site is located at Lot 191, Robartson Road, Merredin, Western Australia; approximately 250km from Perth via the Great Eastern Highway.
+The power station is located at Lot 191, Robartson Road, Merredin, Western Australia; approximately 250km from Perth via the Great Eastern Highway.

 The primary plant at the power station consists of two GE Frame-6B Model 6581 gas turbines with Brush Model BDAX 7-290 generator packages with a total nominal capacity of 82 MW.